 Teachers would do well to internalize the message in Don Juan Manuel’s story.
 We can condition students if we start early.
 We have the opportunity at the beginning of the year to establish our standards.
 If we wait, it will be impossible to get them to respect our way of doing things.

 I also like this password for linguistic reasons.
 It contains several high frequency function words: si, al, no, quien, nunca, después, and cuando–seven of the 100 most frequent function words, not bad for one saying.
 It also contains three different verb forms: muestras & eres (present indicative), podrás (future indicative), and quisieres (future subjunctive version of querer).
-In modern Spanish quisieres is usually replaced by quieras.
+In modern Spanish quisieres is usually replaced by the present subjunctive, quieras.

 25 ¡Auxilio! / Help!
 There are many ways to ask for help in Spanish.
 Students need to know this one and not just “Necesito ayuda” or “¡Ayúdame!” ¡Auxilio! has an older ring to it, but it is still a useful expression.

 “¡Socorro!” is another useful expression that can be combined with it.

 A benefit of using this expression is showing students another way to pronounce the letter X in Spanish.
 X is an unusual letter in that it can be pronounced many ways and they need to be aware of this.